integreat-io/integreat/README.md

 different action types than `GET` and `SET`, by setting the `action` prop on the `from` or `to` objects respectively.

+By default, `SYNC` will send every item gotten from the `from` service to the `to` service.
+You can split an array of items into several sets, by setting the `maxPerSet` on the payload object, to a max number of items per set.
+If you need to have one set per individual item, you may set `setMember` to `true` on the payload object.
+(This is almost the same as setting `maxPerSet` to `1`, except it won't be wrapped in an array.)

 > There are more options than these, and the documentation will be updated to
 > include them later.